 From remote mountains to unspoilt beaches, the planet is packed with untapped destinations where you can feel like an intrepid explorer – and, luckily, many of these gems are more accessible than you might think.

-So, to get you inspired and stir up your wanderlust, here are eight hidden gem holiday destinations around the world that you might want to think about exploring.
+So, to get you inspired and stir up your wanderlust, here are seven hidden gem holiday destinations around the world that you might like to explore.

 1. Carpathian Mountains, Romania